bitcoinops/bitcoinops.github.io/STYLE.md

 The first occurrence of an abbreviation in a document should be preceded by its full name (e.g. Foo Bar Baz (FBB)) with the exception of the following abbreviations we assume readers will already know.
+All unintroduced abbreviations should use the same case as appears below, unless otherwise indicated (e.g. capitalizing "segwit" at the beginning of a sentence).

 - BIP (Bitcoin Improvement Proposal)
   - BIPXXX referencing a specific BIP number (no zero padding eg. BIP70 not BIP070)